arthurlennard11/EPL-Match-Predictor/README.md

   - Actual Goals for and against
   - Additional team-level stats (e.g., shots, possession, etc.)
   - All variables were aggregated **cumulatively per team** up to each matchweek

-> ⚠️ **Note:** Special care was taken to avoid **data leakage** by ensuring that future match results were never included in the predictors for earlier games.

 ---